hbarri/hw1-app/README.md

 # hw1-app
 Software Engineering (CEG 4110) HW1

+### Overview

 This is the source code for an Android app developed in Android Studio.
 This application allows you to toggle between two parts:

 Part one allows you to edit the content of text and randomly assign the text a new color by the click of the "Change Color" button.
 This new random color is then displayed in its RGB values and HTML color code below the button.

 Part two is a paint application that allows you to draw on your screen with the touch of your finger.
 You are able to change the color of your paint by selecting the new desired RGB values at the top right of the screen.
-Once completed with your masterpiece, you are able to save your work into your gallary or clear your work to start with a blank screen again.
+Once completed with your masterpiece, you are able to save your work into your gallary (make sure you give the app access to gallery under settings) or clear your work to start with a blank screen again.

+### Deployment

 To run this app, download the project zip folder and extract the contents on to your computer.
 Launch Android Studio (or download it at this link if you do not have it installed: https://developer.android.com/studio/) and click to open an existing project within Android Studio as shown below.